erichamc/evernote-to-gdrive/README.md

 Inline images and linked PDF files should convert appropriately.
 Other linked files will not and will not be uploaded using this exporter.
 Links will appear in the Google Doc but will be broken.

-Google Drive / Docs doesn't currently allow you to sort by Create Date, so for chronological order of the exported notes, sort by name.
+Google Drive / Docs doesn't currently allow you to sort by Creation Date, so for chronological order of the exported notes, sort by name.
 If you want to use last-modified date for new notes, consider making a subfolder within the notebook folder on Goolge Drive to contain the exported notes, sorted by name, and put new notes in the top level of the notebook folder, sorted by modification / viewing date.